Lakr233/CydiaRepoSync/README.md

                 may versions of a package should be downloaded if they exists
+                set to 0 to download them all --timeout   default to 30, used to control timeout time for each package download session
+    --udid      udid to request, ignored if --mess random if not set
+    --ua        user agent to request, cydia if not set --machine   machine to request, default to
+                "iPhone8,1", ignored if --mess
+    --firmware  system version to request, default to "13.0", ignored if --mess
+    --boom      enable multi thread
-                set to 0 to download them all --overwrite default to false, will download all packages and overwrite them for no
+    --overwrite default to false, will download all packages and overwrite them for no
                 reason even they already exists